Jets trade disgruntled star safety Jamal Adams to Seahawks

+Adams followed that up with a message to the Seahawks and their fans in a Twitter post that included a graphic of the safety in his new team’s uniform.

+“You have a man on a mission,” he wrote, “a man all in on winning a Super Bowl, being the best leader & teammate he can be, & a man who will give everything he has to the city of Seattle and to the 12s all across the world.
+Thank you for believing in me!”

-The 24-year-old former LSU player was was drafted sixth overall by the Jets in 2017.
+The 24-year-old former LSU star was drafted sixth overall by the Jets in 2017.
 He quickly established himself as a fan favorite and one of the best players at his position, being selected for the last two Pro Bowls and making the All-Pro squad last year.

+But Adams’ relationship with the franchise began to take a turn last October.

-Adams went a week without speaking to Douglas or coach Adam Gase before smoothing things after talking with CEO and chairman Christopher Johnson.
+Adams went a week without speaking to Douglas or Gase before smoothing things after talking with CEO and chairman Christopher Johnson.

 Adams was seeking an extension from the Jets, who didn’t budge since they had control over his contract through 2021 and could have also potentially placed the franchise tag on him in 2022.
 Douglas and Johnson said they hoped to make Adams a Jet for life, but Adams wanted his contract situation resolved this year.

 When it appeared that wouldn’t happen, Adams made it clear he wanted out.
 He asked the team for a trade last month, and listed several teams to which he’d prefer to be dealt — including Seattle.
-Adams then used social media to criticize the team and capped things with the Daily News interview in which he said he didn’t feel Gase was “the right leader for this organization to reach the Promised Land.”
+Adams then used social media to criticize the team and capped things with the Daily News interview in which he said he didn’t feel Gase was “the right leader for this organization to reach the Promised Land” and saying Douglas wasn’t being straight with him or his agents.

 Seattle general manager John Schneider hasn’t been afraid to give up first-round picks for star players in the past.
 They did so in the trade that brought Percy Harvin to Seattle in 2013.
 Schneider did it again in 2015 when he brought tight end Jimmy Graham to Seattle.
 In both instances, the Seahawks thought the proven player was worth more than what would have been a late first-round pick.